Always From Scratch

 While the sauce is simmering, bring a pot of water to a boil and boil your pasta.
 SAVE 1 cup of the pasta water to add to the sauce.

-After 20 minutes of simmering, add half a cup of pasta water to the sauce.
+Step 7: After 20 minutes of simmering, add half a cup of pasta water to the sauce.
 Stir and then remove from the heat.

-italian pink sauce with sausage served with rigatoni and topped with parmesan and basil
+Italian pink sauce with sausage served with rigatoni and topped with parmesan and basil.

 Pro-Tips